Bristol, Britain (UK)

 “Om” The supreme and most sacred syllable, and believed to be the spoken essence of the universe.
 “Unit” a single thing or person.

-Over the past four years, Om Unit has established himself as one of the most consistent and original artists in the electronic sphere.
+Over the past five years, Om Unit has established himself as one of the most consistent and original artists in the electronic sphere.
 Based in London, the producer first made his mark with a reworking of Joker’s ‘Digi Design’, getting the blessing of Kode9 for a white label treatment.
 This quickly led to appearances on Fabric’s ‘Elevator Music’ compilation, All City Records and Plastician’s Terrorhythm imprint with the ‘The Corridor’ EP, Om Unit’s first statement of intent.

 In 2010 he joined Civil Music, exploring diverse sounds across three EPs and beginning a relationship that would lead to his debut album.
 The EP trilogy began with ‘The Timps’, a sub-aquatic journey into electro, was followed by ‘Transport’, a collection of experiments in mechanical soul and slow/fast, and ended with ‘Aeolian’ two years later, a cinematic journey through modern jungle.
 The last two EPs were informed by Om Unit’s work under the Phillip D Kick alias– reconfiguring classic jungle anthems with a footwork twist via the free ‘Footwork Jungle’ EP series – as well as the birth of his own label, Cosmic Bridge Records, and a revelatory night out dancing to a dBridge set.
 All this unfolded throughout 2011 and 2012 alongside appearances on compilations for Pinch’s Tectonic and Berlin’s Project Mooncircle.